Domestic monetary resources accelerate

-After taking into account monetary external assets and liabilities vis-à-vis other monetary union members, the growth rate of the French component of euro area monetary aggregate M3 rises sharply as well (+7.7%, after +6.5%).
+After taking into account monetary external assets and liabilities vis-à-vis other monetary union members, the French component of euro area monetary aggregate M3 accelerated sharply between August and September, from + 8.5% to 9.3%.

 France : monetary resources of Monetary Financial Institutions